najwa12/brain_tumor_classification_cnn/README.md

 - 🏥 **Medical Impact**: Aimed at assisting radiologists and healthcare professionals in diagnosing brain tumors more accurately and quickly.
 - ⚙️ **Cloud-Ready**: Designed to be integrated into a cloud-based diagnostic system for real-time processing of MRI images.
 - 🔍 **High Accuracy**: With careful tuning and data augmentation, the model achieves near-perfect accuracy and generalization.

-## 🔄 Transfer Learning

-Training deep convolutional neural network models from scratch can be time-consuming, especially when working with large datasets.
-A more efficient approach is to use **Transfer Learning**, which involves reusing a pre-trained model and fine-tuning it for a specific task.

-### **Process Overview**:
-#### **Pre-trained Models**:
-In Transfer Learning, we leverage models that have already been trained on large, benchmark datasets, such as ImageNet.
-These models have learned features that can be generalized to other similar tasks, thus significantly reducing the time and computational resources required for training.
-The pre-trained model's weights are loaded and used as the starting point.

-#### **Using EfficientNetB0**:
-In this project, the **EfficientNetB0** model is used, which was pre-trained on the **ImageNet** dataset.
-The `weights='imagenet'` argument loads the pre-trained weights, and the `include_top=False` parameter excludes the final output layer, allowing us to add our own output layer tailored to our specific classification task (i.e., brain tumor classification).

-#### **Adding Custom Layers**:
-After loading the pre-trained model, additional layers are added to adapt it to the new task:
-- **GlobalAveragePooling2D**: Reduces the dimensionality of the feature maps by averaging the values, which helps decrease the computational load while retaining the important features.
-- **Dropout**: Randomly omits a fraction of neurons during training to prevent overfitting by making the model more robust.
-- **Dense Layer**: The final output layer, which uses the Softmax activation function to classify the image into one of four possible categories (glioma tumor, no tumor, meningioma tumor, pituitary tumor).

 #### **Model Summary**:
 After configuring the model, the summary is displayed to visualize the architecture, layers, and parameters.